Learn about actual and potential costs

 Buyers should include a schedule outlining when each phase of the planning process should be complete.

 How risky is the Party & Event Planning Services supply chain?

-Supply chain risk in the party and event planning market is moderate.
+Supply chain risk in the party and event planning market is high.
 Because of the pricing model used for the service, buyers are more heavily impacted by changing prices among upstream suppliers than vendors are.
 However, the different elements of the event planning process carry risks of their own, which...
 Subscribe to learn more.